 The HarmonyTM Prenatal Test is extremely accurate (99+% accuracy of diagnosis) and offers an effective replacement to amniocentesis for most women undergoing prenatal screening for chromosomal abnormalities.
 The test can be done early in pregnancy (from 10 weeks) and carries not risk to the mother or baby.

 The HarmonyTM Prenatal Test is available in London at The Medical Chambers Kensington under the supervision of Dr David Nyberg, who was one of the first doctors to begin using the test in the US.
 The HarmonyTM Prenatal Test was first available in Ameica in October 2011.
-To date HarmonyTM Prenatal Test is not offered by the NHS.
 You may hear this test referred to by your antenatal care team as a non-invasive prenatal test (NIPT) or non-invasive prenatal diagnosis (NIPD).

 A side benefit of the HarmonyTM Prenatal Test is that it can determine your baby's gender.
 Ultrasound at The Medical Chambers Kensington is also highly accurate for determining gender after 12 weeks.

 What to expect when you have a HarmonyTM Test You'll meet our nurse who will take a sample of your blood from a vein in your arm.